supervisely-ecosystem/apply-det-and-pose-estim-models-to-project/README.md

 Application key points:

 - Select datasets to label
+- Select method of getting bounding boxes - you can use pretrained object detection model or use existing annotation
-- Select classes of Detection Model
+- Select classes of Detection Model (if using pretrained object detection model)
-- Preview detection results
+- Preview detection results (if using pretrained object detection model)
 - Select classes of Pose Estimation Model
 - Preview pose estimation results
 - Adjust inference settings for models